 Do you still stand by the idea that unlit Christmas lights are not visible anywhere in that footage?

-Since HONRWATCH had thus far refused to acknowledge anyone with a valid point to make, I was legitimately surprised when they replied to me:
+Up to that point, HONRWATCH had refused to acknowledge anyone making a solid argument, so I was honestly shocked when they replied at all:

 Yes, do you see unlit Christmas bulbs?